WITH OUR EDUCATION TEAM...

 Successful candidates will have a love of working outdoors and with children, and will have childcare experience (through camps, babysitting, volunteer work, tutoring, etc).
 Enthusiasm for vegetables, silly songs, art, cooking, and tree climbing all encouraged.

 This is a seasonal, full-time, at-will position and will be supervised by the Education Manager.
-The position starts on June 19th, 2023 and ends on August 25th, 2023.

 Responsibilities:

-- Teach daily outdoor lessons related to farm education, including but not limited to: gardening, nutrition, plant science, local food systems, basic cooking, animal care, nature crafts, outdoor games, etc.
+Teach daily outdoor lessons related to farm education, including but not limited to: gardening, nutrition, plant science, local food systems, basic cooking, animal care, nature crafts, outdoor games, etc.

-- Communicate effectively with summer program participants, fellow staff members in all farm departments, farm visitors, and parents
+Communicate effectively with summer program participants, fellow staff members in all farm departments, farm visitors, and parents.

 Qualifications:

-- Be at least 17 years old
+Be at least 17 years old

-- Have experience working with children through camp, school, after school program, tutoring, babysitting or the like.
+Have experience working with children through camp, school, after school program, tutoring, babysitting or the like.

-- Have the ability to remain calm, patient, and upbeat around groups of energetic children for up to seven hours at a time.
+Have the ability to remain calm, patient, and upbeat around groups of energetic children for up to seven hours at a time.

-- Be able to pass CORI / SORI check
+Pass CORI / SORI check

 Essential Functions:

-forest - Must be able to communicate (both written and verbally) clearly and effectively
+Must be able to communicate (both written and verbally) clearly and effectively

-with staff, participants, and other constituents - Must be able to lift and carry up to fifty pounds
+Must be able to lift and carry up to twenty-five pounds.

 Salary & Benefits:

-- Organic produce and flowers grown on the farm
+Organic produce and flowers grown on the farm.

-- Paid sick time, in accordance with MA law
+Paid sick time, in accordance with MA law.

 Equal Opportunity Policy: